Trusted WordPress tutorials, when you need them most.

 In the next step, you must schedule your web push notification timing.

-For example, if you want to start sending your push notifications immediately, then you can select the ‘Begin sending immediately’ option.
-However, you can also schedule your notification to be sent at a particular time or be turned into a recurring push notification.
+For example, if you want to start sending your push notifications immediately, select the ‘Begin sending immediately’ option.
+However, you can also schedule your notification to be sent at a particular time or turn it into a recurring push notification.

 However, keep in mind that you will need a paid plan from PushEngage to access these two features.